Count-Dante/COP-Strategy-Game/artifacts/architecture.md

 * Map: This screen will be the main screen the user interacts with.
 This screen will have 5 main displays other than the map: “<Name of Settlement>”, “Expand”, “Defend”, “Resources”, and “Pause”.
 “Pause” is the only other interactable display in which will direct the user to the Pause/Sub Menu.

 * Pause/Sub Menu: This menu allows the user to pause their game if they need to or if the user wants to save and leave the game.
 This screen displays 3 options: “Resume Game”, “Save & Exit”, and “Settings”.
 “Resume Game” will allow the user to go back to Map and resume their game.
 “Save & Exit” will bring the user back to the Main Menu.

+* Volume Settng: This screen will allow the user to change the volume of in game sound.
+This screen will display a slider to increase or decrease the volume of the sound.
+And an "Exit" button to go back to the Pause/Sub Menu.

 * Win: This screen will appear if the user wins the game.